onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 # SECTION: Superorganism & integration
 ██████████████████████████████████████████████████████████████████

+> "Superorganism: A superorganism is an organism that consists of component organisms.
+Examples are a multicellular organism that consists of cells, and an ant colony that consists of individual ants, yet behaves like a unified, single organism.
+>
+> Global superorganism (aka Metaman): Humanity as a whole can be conceived as a collective organism which consists of individual people, supported by their technological extensions.
+Like a biological organism, this social organism has a metabolism (or physiology), which converts raw materials into the energy and products needed to sustain its functioning.
+It also has a circulatory system, which transports these resources to where they are needed, and a nervous system, which processes and distributes information." - [Glossary of Concepts, Human Energy](https://www.humanenergy.io/glossary)

 division of labor aka differentiation (specialization, efficiency) entails mutual dependence, integration and cooperation (lack of cheating & free riding)